-- Type disk management in the Search bar and choose Disk Management from the results.
+- Press Windows Key + X and choose Disk Management from the menu.

-- New window will appear showing you the current letter of your portable hard drive.
+- A new window will appear showing you the current letter of your portable hard drive.

 - Click Change and choose a new letter for it.
 Make sure that you choose the letter that you won’t assign to another drive.

 - You’ll be presented with a dialog confirming that you wish to change the letter of the drive.
 Select Yes to change the drive letter.

 If Disk Management shows your portable hard drive filled with unallocated space you might want to format your portable hard drive.
 Formatting a drive will delete all files from it, so make sure that you backup important files first.

 To format the portable hard drive do the following:

 - Right-click your portable hard drive and choose Format from the menu.